amansgz/css-edie-homepage/README.md

   </h3>
 </div>

 ## The challenge

+Create a static page with HTML and CSS following the designs.

+### User story
-- User story: I can see a page following the given design
+- I can see a page following the given Figma design
-- User story: I can see a page on mobile following the given design
+- I can see a page on mobile following the given design
-- User story: I can go to certain locations by selecting links in navigation or footer
+- I can go to certain locations by selecting links in navigation or footer

 ## Built With